-6.5 Labels
+6.6 Labels

 The name of any object in a diagram is RECOMMENDED to be displayed as text within, adjacent to, or otherwise clearly visually connected to the object's associated glyph.
-In terms of SBOL 2 data models, this is the name property, and if no name is supplied then the displayId MAY be used instead.
-Examples are provided in Figure 17.
+In terms of the SBOL 2 data model, this is the name property, and if no name is supplied then the displayId MAY be used instead.
+Examples are provided in Figure 23.